rayandaod/STFT-Adaptive-Noise-Cancellation/README.md

 The most challenging part was to make the algorithms converge and to understand their behavior.
 Since it is the first time we are working on an audio signal processing project, we had a hard time finding the right libraries and figuring out why our implementations did not work at first.
 It required a lot of perseverance and discussions with the teachers to finally reach the end.

-## Accomplishments that we are proud of
+## Accomplishments we are proud of

 In the end, we implemented 2 (kinda) working signal processing algorithms almost without having got any help on the implementation part and being able to hear the result is always satisfying.